 How important is social media to your business?

-We have built up a community, with 45,000 fans on Facebook, and Twitter and Instagram, we are going pretty well.
+We have built up a community, with 45,000 fans on Facebook, and Twitter, and Instagram, we are going pretty well.
 We want to update them about what’s happening overseas, latest projects and keep people inspired.
-But from time to time the community has actually been fundamental into taking the idea to the next level.
+But from time to time the community has actually been fundamental in taking the idea to the next level.